TheAlgorithms/Python/CONTRIBUTING.md

     flake8 . --count --select=E9,F63,F7,F82 --show-source --statistics
     ```

-- We highly encourage the use of [doctests on all functions](https://docs.python.org/3/library/doctest.html).
-These will also be run by pytest as part of our automated testing so they must pass before your submission will be accepted.
-    ```bash
-    python3 -m doctest -v my_submission.py
-    ```

 - Original code submission require docstrings or comments to describe your work.

 - More on docstrings and comments: